Common Questions About ADHD & Productivity Coaching

 If you’re new to coaching or unsure what to expect, that’s completely normal.
-The Q&A below addresses common inquiries about how coaching works, what our sessions look like, and whether this approach might be a good fit for you.
-If something isn’t answered here, please reach out.
+The questions below address common inquiries about how coaching works, what our sessions look like, and whether this approach might be a good fit for you.

 -